Renovation with Green, Efficiency and budget in mind

 If you’re going to remodel your home, or just looking for an easy renovation, recessed lighting might be something to consider.
 It’s an easy way to update your home, can be part of a green remodeling plan, and also can be a budget renovation solution (it has a huge visual impact to cost ratio.)
 The electrical experts at Stafford Home Service will definitely be able to help you.
 Even if you think there’s no way recessed lighting could work in your home, the Stafford will find a way.
 [Read more →]

-March 10, 2010 No Comments
+March 10, 2010 Comments Off on Recessed Lighting

 Landscape Design with Salvaged Stone